Thea Placida.

 Open and let breathe

-Like a natural wine, open Thea Placida 10 to 15 minutes before serving to allow the aromas to fully express themselves in the glass.
+Open Thea Placida 10 to 15 minutes before serving to allow the aromas to fully express in the glass.

 Celebratory meal